THE BEST LOCATIONS TO PUT YOUR CAT’S LITTER BOXES

-3. Only feed your cat from her bowl so she can re-learn good eating habits.
+3. Only feed your cat from her bowl.

 4. Cut back on snacks and treats.

-If the above tactics don’t produce results within a month or two, schedule a visit to the vet to rule out underlying medical problems and help you figure out what and how much your cat should be eating.
+If the above tactics don’t produce results within a month or two, schedule a visit to the vet to test for an underlying medical problem, such as hypothyroidism, and discuss what and how much your cat should be eating.

 Help your cat slim back down to a healthy weight, so nothing holds them back from feeling their best.
 Head to our blog for even more cat care tips and cat love.